databricks/cli/bundle/internal/docs/docs.md

      - A pause status to apply to all job triggers and schedules.
 Valid values are PAUSED or UNPAUSED.

-### presets.tags
-The tags for the bundle deployment.

 ## resources
 Specifies information about the Databricks resources used by the bundle.
 See [_](/dev-tools/bundles/resources.md).